 Pursuant to the Regulations for the Administration of Commercial Encryption promulgated at the end of 1999, foreign and domestic PRC companies operating in the PRC are required to register and disclose to PRC regulatory authorities the commercial encryption products they use.
-Because these regulations have just recently been adopted and because they do not specify what constitutes encryption products, we are unsure as to whether or how they apply to us and the encryption software we utilize.
+Because these regulations have recently been adopted and because they do not specify what constitutes encryption products, we are unsure as to whether or how they apply to us and the encryption software we utilize.
 We may be required to register, or apply for permits with the relevant PRC regulatory authorities for, our current or future encryption software.
 If PRC regulatory authorities request that we change our encryption software, we may have to develop or license replacement software, which could disrupt our business operations.
 In addition, we may be subject to potential liability for using software that is subsequently deemed to be illegal by the relevant PRC regulatory authorities.
 These potential liabilities might include fines, product confiscation and criminal sanctions.

-We depend on online advertising for most of our revenues.
+We depend on online advertising for a significant portion of our revenues.

-We derive most of our revenues from the sale of online advertising on our Web sites.
-For the three and six months ended June 30, 2001, advertising revenues represented approximately 77% and 81% of our total revenues, respectively.
-In addition, our business plan is dependent on the anticipated expansion of online advertising in China and the growth of our revenue is dependent on online advertising.
+We derive a significant portion of our revenues from the sale of advertising on our Web sites.
+For the six months ended June 30, 2002 and 2001, advertising revenues represented approximately 55% and 81%, respectively, of our total revenues.